top of page

 We are currently interested in the importance of biotic interactions at large spatial scales, and whether pollination and other mutualisms are as important as antagonistic interactions (e.g. competition) when predicting species' responses to environmental change.

-Our research has been generously supported by NSERC, FRQNT, CFI, the Alberta Conservation Association, Canadian Pollination Initiative (NSERC-CANPOLIN), Calgary Zoo Conservation Research Fund, UBC Biodiversity Research Centre, McGill & Queen's Univ.
+Our research has been generously supported by NSERC, FRQNT, CFI, the Alberta Conservation Association, New Frontiers in Research Fund, Canadian Pollination Initiative (NSERC-CANPOLIN), Calgary Zoo Conservation Research Fund, UBC Biodiversity Research Centre, McGill & Queen's Univ.

 bottom of page